Bend, Oregon Mountain Bike Shuttles

 Dutchman Flat

-The last stop is across the road from Mt.
-Bachelor Ski Area and Bike Park.
-The high elevation trails usually open in July.
-Please stay off middle Flagline until August 15 to give the elk ample time to raise their babies.
+Dutchman is the highest elevation trailhead, it opens in mid July once the snow melts off the trails.
+Please stay off middle Flagline Trail until August 15 to give the elk ample time to raise their babies.

-• Access to: Metolius-Windigo, Bachelor Bike Park, Flagline (closed until Aug.
-15) & more
+• Access Metolius-Windigo, Bachelor Bike Park, Flagline (closed until Aug.
+15) & more, no E-MTBs dropped here.

 • Average ride 25 – 35 miles